SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/B - Introduction.md

 ### Transfer Learning

-- The goal is to adapt the same learning to different tasks or environments.
+- The goal is to adapt the same learning to different tasks, environments or agents.

 ### Reinforcement Learning